aicpslab/Data-Driven-Dual-Level-Neural-Network-Tool-for-Dynamic-System-Modeling-D3NN/README.md

 -**Initialization and Load Data.**

 D3NN allows higher order modeling of the given data set by setting **SystemOrder>1**.

 **Maximum_Dimension** determinds PCA mapping space dimension.

 **SystemStateDimension** is the state dimension in the dataset.

 **tol** sets the minimum bound length tolerance for Maximum Entropy Partitioning method in NHS modeling.

 **maximum_entropy** sets the tolerance for Maximum Entropy ME partitioning in NHS modeling.

 **NeuronNum_switch** sets the neuron number in the hidden layer of ELM in NHS.

 **TF** is the transfer function of ELM in NHS.

 **timetic** sets the staying steps in each cell when transfer into UPPAAL model.

 **e** sets the tolerance when merging the redundant partitions.

 **VerificationNum** sets the verfication number of the random generated trajectories when show the approximation ability of NHS.

-**VerificationNum** sets the verfication duration of the random generated trajectories when show the approximation ability of NHS.
+**VerificationDuration** sets the verfication duration of the random generated trajectories when show the approximation ability of NHS.

+**InitialBound** sets the randomly generated intial state bound when running simulations to show the approximation ability of NHS.

+**VerificationU_input** sets the randomly generated external input bound when running simulations to show the approximation ability of NHS.

+**AbstractionNum** sets the verfication number of the random generated trajectories in NTS abstraction.

+**AbstractionDuration** sets the verfication duration of the random generated trajectories in NTS abstraction.

+**AbstractionTol** sets the minimum bound length tolerance for Maximum Entropy Partitioning method in high-level transition system abstraction.

+**AbstractionEntropy** stes tolerance for Maximum Entropy ME partitioning in transition system abstraction.

+**SelfLoopNum** sets the reduced selfloop number in transition system abstraction.

 -**Neural Hybrid System Learning.**

+**NHS(xsn,tn,Ini):** Generate NHS model with the normalized input and output set and the initialized coefficients.

 # Contact
 For any questions or feedback, please reach out to us at yangyejiang0316@163.com.